-- Academic Progress and Standing

 - Registration and Credits

-- Support

-- Registration for Fall 2022

 - Responsible Conduct

 - In Conclusion...

 Responsible Conduct

 - Ethical Behavior

 - Professional Conduct

 - Authorship and plagiarism

 - Safety

 Ethical Behavior

 - Treat others (as well as their work and products) with respect - Treat everyone over who you have some power (e.g., TA/student) fairly - Ensure that the results of your work are a reliable statement of its outcomes. - Results in your papers must be true to the best of your knowledge - No misrepresentations, obfuscations, "wishful thinking"